sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

   choices.
 I took some guidance from the existing compressed instruction extension to keep it in roughly the right place, but my changes may add their own implications.
+* There might be much to much overlap between the different register sharing modes for arithmeric.
+This needs to be looked at still.

 ### Variations
 * For `mem,mem` the immediate could be smaller and the pair of